gnikoloff/drawing-graphics-on-apple-vision-with-metal-rendering-api/README.md

 #### Enabling Vertex Amplification for a Render Pass

-When creating a render pass and submitting render commands for a frame via a `MTLRenderCommandEncoder`, we need to enable Vertex Amplification.
+When creating a render pass and submitting render commands for a frame via a `MTLRenderCommandEncoder`, we need to enable vertex amplification.
 This consists of three steps:

 1. Specifying the number of amplifications to create.
 2. Specifying view mappings that hold per-output offsets to a specific render target and viewport.